andrewkoji/Housing_Linear_Model_Project/README.md

 - `What level of renovations need to be performed on the houses, and when?`
 - `Will the house price be affected by common nuisances? (eg. noise, construction, bugs)`
 - `How far west should the house be before one should lose interest of the purchase?`
+- `What average quality of schools in the surrounding area?`

 ## Future Work